 - where agreed arrangements for a face to face viva voce have had to be terminated because of unexpected circumstances (e.g. severe weather; illness of one of the participants).
 Note: where such circumstances arise, the University would expect that, normally, the viva voce should be postponed, rather than be held through electronic means, but it is accepted that - occasionally - it will be necessary for electronic means to be used instead (e.g. where the student would suffer disproportionately as a result of postponement).

-Cases in which electronic means might be needed for viva voce examinations should be forwarded to the Registry by the Convenor of the Examining Board concerned, for the consideration of the Graduate Development Committee.
+Cases in which electronic means might be needed for viva voce examinations should be forwarded to the Registry by the Convenor of the Examining Board concerned, for the consideration of the Academic Standards and Quality Committee.
 The Committee will consider each case placed before it on its individual merits, although it will also expect to see the following: